 Or maybe it’s the person with the dream.

 God willing, whatever goals you’re working towards, you achieve them.
 It’s the most I can pray for in return for reading my thoughts everyday for the past five summers.
 Sometimes I’ve made sense.
 Sometimes I haven’t and you called me out on it.
 That’s more appreciated than you, my Harlem barber Los, my closest friends and those who simply rock with my output will ever realize.

 And God willing for myself, well, that’s complicated.
 God willing I’ll be granted to do what I want to do in life as a full-time career.
-God willing I’ll be able to travel the world, document it and make someone’s life a tad more meaningful in the process.
-God willing I’ll be living outside of this country because the world is bigger than the barriers we’ve all placed in our minds.
+God willing I’ll travel the world, document it and make someone’s life a tad more meaningful in the process.
+God willing I’ll be living outside of this country — at least temporarily — because the world is bigger than the barriers we’ve all placed in our minds.
 God willing I’ll eventually settle down, make an honest woman out of the only honest woman I give a damn about and eventually have a kid.
 Kids.
 Becoming a dad is important to me.

 Check that, becoming a great dad is important to me.